 Dropping links: As for links, they are allowed if relevant to the story.
 What’s relevant?
 Here are some good examples:

-Overall, if you’re considering a link drop, just ask yourself if people heading over to your site are going to learn something new, unique or different on top of what’s already being discussed.
-If you honestly believe so, drop away!
-You’re not going to get banned.
+Overall, if you’re considering a link drop, just ask yourself if people heading over to that site are going to learn something new, unique or different from what’s already being discussed.
 If you somehow seriously miss the mark with relevancy, we’ll either edit the link out of your comment and/or remove the comment altogether.
 If this is a persistent problem for you, we may give you a heads-up and ask that you stop dropping irrelevant links.
+Accounts that clearly, persistently violate this guideline will be banned.

-Real names: Whenever possible, use a real name when commenting.
-We may remove comments from people who use names like “SEO Company Topeka” or “Best Mortgage Rates.”
-This also holds true if you comment using a social media account that seems created purely for commenting in an anonymous manner.
-If there’s no way to feel confident about who is commenting, we may not allow comments.
+Real names: Have the courage of your convictions – use a real name when commenting.
+We will remove comments from people who use names like “SEO Company Topeka” or “Best Mortgage Rates.”
+This also holds true if you comment using a social media account that appears created purely for commenting in an anonymous manner.
+If there’s no way to feel confident about who is commenting, we will not allow the comments.

 Common sense: Rather than us crafting a million specific rules, we ask those taking part in the community here to use good judgment about how they participate.
 Being rude, being self-promotional, not advancing an argument by repeatedly raising the same points – these are just some examples where common sense should tell a person if they’re not contributing in a valuable way.